Julia Ormond

 Julia Karin Ormond (born 4 January 1965) is an English actress.
-She rose to prominence by appearing in The Baby of Mâcon (1993), Legends of the Fall (1994), First Knight (1995), Sabrina (1995), Smilla's Sense of Snow (1997), and The Barber of Siberia (1998).
+She rose to prominence during the 1990s by appearing in Legends of the Fall (1994), First Knight (1995) and Sabrina (1995).
 She won the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie for her role in the HBO film Temple Grandin (2010).
 She is also known for her role in The Walking Dead: World Beyond (2020) as a main antagonist.

 Early life and education

 Ormond was born in Epsom in Surrey, the daughter of Josephine, a laboratory technician, and John Ormond, a stockbroker.
 She has an elder sister and was five when her parents divorced.
 She has three younger, half-siblings from her father's second marriage.
 She has admitted to a fear of heights.

 She was educated privately, firstly at Guildford High School and then at Cranleigh School, where early acting lead performances in Guys and Dolls and My Fair Lady began to draw attention.

 After one year of art school, she transferred to Webber Douglas Academy of Dramatic Art, where she graduated in 1988.